westerndigitalcorporation/cdl-tools/README.md

 > **Warning**: cdl-tools test suite is destructive.
 This means that it will
 > overwrite the CDL descriptors in the T2A and T2B pages.
 >
-> If you want to keep your original limit descriptors settings set by your
+> If you want to keep your original limit descriptor settings set by your
 > system administrator or HDD vendor, you must back up the T2A and T2B page
 > manually, before running the test suite using:
 >